pjaudiomv/nerna-yap/README.md

 This was created as a demo for the New England Region of NA to operate closely to their current phoneline.

-The changes form base code are :
+The changes from base code are :

 * index.php points to ne-input-method.php which has a custom menu structure.
 * Option one points to Meeting Lookup - input-method.php?Digits=2